splunk/public-o11y-docs/gdi/opentelemetry/install-linux.rst

      - The Splunk realm to use.
 The ingest, API, trace, and HEC endpoint URLs are automatically generated using this value.
      - ``$default_realm``
    * - ``--service-group <group>``
      - Set the group for the splunk-otel-collector service.
-The option creates the group if it doesn`` t exist.
+The option creates the group if it doesn't exist.
      - ``$default_service_group``
    * - ``--service-user <user>``
      - Set the user for the splunk-otel-collector service.
 The option creates the user if it doesn`t exist.